 Back to choosing summer travel that isn’t crowded—where should you go?
-Because of its wide-open spaces and lower population, the West offers many destinations for escaping summer tourism.
+Because of its wide-open spaces and lower population, a summer out West offers many destinations for escaping tourism.
 While I can’t promise a lack of people, here are six ideas that offer an alternative to popular destinations.

 Sizzling summer fun in Tucson, Arizona

-In 2017, Tucson was named a UNESCO City of Gastronomy, the first in the U.S. Besides a dizzying array of culinary choices, your budget will smile at the special pricing many Tucson restaurants offer during the summer months.
+In 2015, Tucson was named a UNESCO City of Gastronomy, the first in the United States.
+Besides a dizzying array of culinary choices, your budget will smile at the special pricing many Tucson restaurants offer during the summer months.

 Exploring the North Rim of the Grand Canyon, Arizona